-Types of tours offered: Half-day sunrise and sunset, full-day and multi-day expeditions in both Grand Teton and Yellowstone national parks and the Jackson Hole area
+Types of tours offered: Half-day sunrise and sunset, and full-day expeditions in both Grand Teton and Yellowstone national parks and the Jackson Hole area

 What's included: Complimentary pick-up and drop-off at your hotel; free snacks, hot and cold beverages; personal binoculars; high-powered spotting scopes; maps, field guides and naturalist packets for kids; souvenir water bottle

 What to wear: Layers, closed-toe shoes.
 In winter, warm boots, hats and gloves are suggested.